-For the initial guess of 100 md, I compute the semi-analytic sensitivities as shown in Fig. 17.
-The numerical sensitivities for this model is shown in Fig. 18.
+For the initial guess of 100 md, I compute the semi-analytic sensitivities as shown in Fig. 19.
+The numerical sensitivities for this model is shown in Fig. 20.
 Although there are differences between the two figures, it is important to note that the high sensitivity regions in both figures show excellent correspondence, again proving the validity of the semi-analytic sensitivity approach.
+The differences in sensitivity magnitudes between the numerical and the analytical method is a result of calculation rescaling.
 One important factor to note is the total time required for the sensitivity calculations.
 The total time required for the numerical sensitivity method is approximately 40 minutes of running time.
 However, implementing the semi-asymptotic sensitivity calculation requires only a few seconds of running time and therefore can easily be extended to even larger field-scale studies.